fedetask/machine-learning-advanced-course/README.md

 There are three different tree mixtures in 2.5/data folder.
 Run EM algorithm.
 Compare the real and inferred mixtures in terms of Robinson-Foulds metric and likelihood.

 **2.6 Super epicentra - EM**
+Complete the code in 2_6.py.
+There are two datasets concerning mixture models with 2 and 3 numbers of components (the code for data generation is in the same file).
+Explain the plots in how they make sense.

 **2.8 Sampling from a tree GM**